How to measure?

 CAPES AND PONCHOS

-Although there is an element of attention to chest size when ordering these, especially with long capes, ponchos and snugs, the length must also be considered.
+Although there is an element of attention to chest size when ordering these, especially with full length capes, ponchos and snugs, the length must also be considered.
 A S/M will fit up to about 5'5", and the longer length for taller people.
-It should not be necessary to have a special measure to a longer length unless the wearer is over 6'2" tall.

 SLIPPERS AND OEDEMA SOCKS